 The millennial bleisure traveller (unless he/she works for Goldman Sachs) stays in hotels with a budget of £50-150/night, plus an extra £35/day for food allowance.
 The budget for short haul flights often only allows Ryanair, Easyjet and BA or equivalent in each geographic region.

-For client meetings and entertainment our traveller has a budget of about £70-100/meeting for two.
+The millennial business traveller has a budget of about £70-100/meeting for two for client meetings and entertainment.

 - rents a car at the destination, as part of the business trip or for the extended weekend trip.

 - might look for cafes, restaurants or bars with free wifi to do work at the destination.

 - seeks to use co-working locations or will choose to work in the hotel lobby, by the pool or in the bar.

 Solaris Traveller: An Expert in Bleisure Travel

 I’ve been doing this kind of bleisure travelling for nearly seven years.
 It has worked out really well and I love this lifestyle!
 Watch this short video to see what I did in France after a recent business trip to Toulouse.
 After that, read below the video to find out why I love being a bleisure traveller and how I’ve become one.